danielhotson/EE250_Project/README.md

-project_receiveBPM.py - should be run on laptop or VM. pulsesensor.py - open source library should be in the same directory as project_sendBPM.py MCP3008.py - open source library should be in the same directory as project_sendBPM.py Libraries used: pulsesensor grovepi
+project_receiveBPM.py - should be run on laptop or VM. pulsesensor.py - open source library should be in the same directory as project_sendBPM.py MCP3008.py - open source library should be in the same directory as project_sendBPM.py Temperature and Humidity data collected at the phone node using MyMQTT downloaded from the playstore.
+Libraries used:
+pulsesensor
+grovepi